 The elegant and chic Lady M is famous for its meticulously crafted cakes, but it makes great hot chocolate, too.
 Just a warning: You'll probably find it tough to escape without buying cake!

 The granddaddy of chocolate shops has a tasting salon in the back where hot chocolate lovers are in for a real treat.
 Both the semisweet and very dark blends are amazing!
 Not a touch of bitterness in the silky, smooth, creamy chocolate.
 An entirely luxurious experience.

 Le Pain Quotidien

 Belgian chocolate is my favorite for eating, and it sure makes a mean hot drink.
-Sit in the front bakery or a back communal table and enjoy the light, frothy, creamy blend made with your choice of organic milk.
+Sit in the front bakery or a back communal table to enjoy the light, frothy, creamy blend made with your choice of organic milk.

 Roasting Plant Coffee

 Although famous for its coffee, Roasting Plant is also a perfect cocoa stop.
-Its hot chocolate is creamy, light and easy to drink.
+Its hot chocolate is creamy, light, and easy to drink.
 No whipped cream or marshmallows here, but it serves lots of kid-friendly snacks.

 Everything here is delicious and the salted-caramel cocoa is no exception.
 Each cup is topped with house-made marshmallow cream.
 Just try to visit during off-hours when the wait is likely to be shorter.

 Top photo: City Bakery's hot chocolate comes with an iceberg like marshmallow.